Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 .. warning::

-    When using `trainer.validate()`, it is recommended to use single device since Distributed Training such as DDP internally uses :class:`~torch.utils.data.distributed.DistributedSampler` which replicates some samples to make sure all devices have same batch size in case of uneven inputs.
+    When using ``trainer.validate()``, it is recommended to use a single device since Distributed Training such as DDP internally uses :class:`~torch.utils.data.distributed.DistributedSampler` which replicates some samples to make sure all devices have same batch size in case of uneven inputs.
 This is helpful to make sure benchmarking for research papers is done the right way.